 Unfortunately, it can sometimes be a little difficult to handle the differences between family members.
 Personality conflicts or opposing views on things like politics or religion can create tension between couples as well as with each others’ family members.
 These problems can often become worse during the holidays, when people are generally expected to share close quarters with family.

 So how can you handle these unfortunate clashes?

 The first thing you need to do is actively communicate with your partner.
 It might feel weird to address issues with your partner’s family directly to your partner.
 But it’s an important part of making sure you’re both comfortable around the holidays.
 Plus, better communication tends to lead to a better relationship in general.

 Remember, of course, that your partner appreciates–and probably loves–these family members because he or she grew up around them.
 So, you don’t want to badmouth your partner’s family members.
 Instead, you just want to genuinely express why you feel uncomfortable or awkward around the family members in question.

 Have a conversation where the two of you sit down and discuss the issues that you’re having.
-This can both make you feel more comfortable with the immediate situation and enhance your overall relationship.
+This can both make you feel more comfortable with the immediate situation, possibly come up with a solution for it, and enhance your overall relationship.

 Try to Talk to Your Partner’s Family

 Sometimes, the feeling that you don’t like someone comes up because of simple miscommunication and a lack of understanding.
 That’s why you need to genuinely keep your mind open.